Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/new_activation/index.md

 ## Authentication

 This API uses the OAuth2 standard for authentication.
 Specifically, it supports two grant types: *Implicit* and *Resource Owner Password Credentials*.
-For details regarding how to use this standard to authenticate when making your API calls, please refer to the  [Security and Authentication](/concepts/security/) page.
+For details regarding how to use this standard to authenticate when making your API calls, please refer to the  [Authentication and Security](/concepts/security/) page.
 <br />

 ## Step 1.
-Build the request body (in JSON) that is required
+Build the request body that is required

 Next, you will need to compile the JSON that will be submitted in the request body.
 This JSON includes all of the data that the backend system requires to process this order.